AllenCellModeling/cookiecutter-pypackage/README.md

 * Includes example code samples for objects, tests, and bin scripts

 ## Examples
-* For an example of a repo that is built from this template, go to the [test-build branch](https://github.com/AllenCellModeling/cookiecutter-pypackage/tree/test-build).
+* For an example of a repo that is built from this template, go to the [testbuild branch](https://github.com/AllenCellModeling/cookiecutter-pypackage/tree/testbuild).
 * For an example of the documentation that is auto-generated from this template, go to the [GitHub Pages for this repo](https://AllenCellModeling.github.io/cookiecutter-pypackage).
 * For an example of the action that runs on every push or pull request when using this template, go to the [GitHub Actions for this repo](https://github.com/AllenCellModeling/cookiecutter-pypackage/actions/?workflow=Example+Tests).